All interested persons are encouraged to contact a MSP recruiter for assistance with the selection process.

 - Step 5: Background Investigation

-Considered the most important step in the selection process, a current MSP enlisted member conducts a thorough and comprehensive background investigation, including the applicant's past actions and experiences, to help determine the applicant's suitability for employment.
+Considered the most important step in the selection process, a trained department employee conducts a thorough and comprehensive background investigation, including the applicant's past actions and experiences, to help determine the applicant's suitability for employment.
 The investigating officer will have access to all the information provided in the required candidate documents as well as the results from the Pre-Screening Interview, criminal history check and credit check.

 - Step 6: Background Investigation Review